We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 University of Miami, Coral Gables FL

-As with many ‘big name’ schools, UM is not what many would consider affordable as the average tuition is about $21,000 per semester.
+As with many ‘big names’ schools, UM is not what many would consider affordable as the average tuition is about $21,000 per semester.

-Animation, game design, and visual effects jobs are available all throughout the state Florida.
+Animation, game design, and visual effects jobs are available all throughout the state of Florida.